 “Aren’t you the least bit afraid that I can read everything you are thinking?”

-“Not really, I say whatever’s on my mind anyway so it’s not like I care what people know about me.
+“Not really.
+I say whatever’s on my mind anyway.
 I mean, want to know about my sex life?
 I’m willing to tell you if-”

 “Please don’t.
 Don’t even think it.
 I’d really rather not know.”